 The divorce process or breakdown of a long-term relationship can become even more difficult when there are children involved and their custody must be determined.
 At CMCG we understand the emotional turmoil this can cause and our family lawyers aim to make the process as easy as possible.

-Married couples are joint custodians and in most cases this does not change after divorce.
+Married couples are joint custodians and in most cases this does not change after divorce in Ireland.
 The party with primary care and control will be held responsible for the day to day care and upbringing of the child.
 An agreement or a decision by the court will need to be reached with regards to what access the other parent is to have.

 In the case of unmarried couples however, the mother is the sole custodian.
 Nevertheless, the law does allow the father to apply for either joint or sole custody and the success of their application will depend on what the court deems to be in the child’s best interest.